legno9/legno9.github.io/_posts/2025-07-21-Vorax-Breakout.md

 ## Project Context

-Developed as a collaborative effort, this project aimed to demonstrate **advanced game programming skills**, create a **scalable, modular game architecture**, and provide a **replayable demo** ready for potential expansion.
+Developed collaboratively as a **master’s final project**, the goal was to showcase **advanced programming**, design a **modular, scalable architecture**, and deliver a **replayable demo** ready for future features like node-based maps or asynchronous PvP.

-The demo serves as a proof of concept for strategic mechanics, modular content, and engaging gameplay, laying the foundation for further development like node-based maps and asynchronous PvP.
+The demo serves as a proof of concept for both strategic mechanics and modular content.

 ## My Contributions

-#### 1. Modular Game Architecture
+### 1. Modular Game Architecture

 - **Core systems built with Scriptable Objects**, separating data from behavior.
 - Easily add new creatures, abilities, or mechanics without touching the core code.
-- Family effects, passive/active abilities, and combat states dynamically handled.
+- Designed and implemented the **attack priority system**, which dynamically calculates the main target and affected targets based on multiple criteria (lane, HP, HP ratio, randomness, etc.).

 ![Diagram of architecture](/assets/img/posts/VoraxBreakout/VoraxBreakout_Main_Architecture00.png)